-“Government Gone Digital” is a new podcast series focused on the innovative ways that Gilbert, Arizona’s digital communications department is interacting with residents and businesses to tell their own story through the use of social media, video and other digital methods.
+“Government Gone Digital” is a new podcast series focused on the innovative ways that Gilbert, Arizona’s Office of Digital Government is interacting with residents and businesses to tell their own story through the use of social media, video and other digital methods.

 Listen and learn more at www.gilbertaz.gov/govgonedigital.

 SPARK App League